 2013 Buick Verano Review

-Last year, the Buick Verano debuted with a 180-horsepower, four-cylinder engine and a standard automatic transmission that auto reviewers liked, but weren't enthusiastic about.
+Last year, the Verano debuted with a 180-horsepower, four-cylinder engine and a standard automatic transmission that test drivers liked, but weren't enthusiastic about.
 For the 2013 model year, Buick adds the Verano Turbo, which has a four-cylinder turbocharged engine that makes 250 horsepower.
 It also has a standard automatic transmission, and a six-speed manual is optional.
 Reviewers say the turbocharged engine is strong enough to compete with competitors like the Volkswagen GTI and Audi A3.
 However, critics say Verano models have uninspiring handling.
 Gas mileage for both models is also very similar, with the base model averaging 21/32 mpg city/highway, and the Verano Turbo with the manual transmission averaging 20/31 mpg, according to the EPA.

-The 2013 Buick Verano is the 2013 Best Upscale Small Car for the Money because it has the best combination of ownership costs and positive reviews in its class.
+The Buick Verano was the 2013 Best Upscale Small Car for the Money because it has the best combination of ownership costs and positive reviews in its class.
 The Verano is also the 2013 Best Upscale Small Car for Families because it has the best combination of quality, size and family-friendly features in its class.

 - "Still, Verano transcends its mainstream-compact origins--in any trim level, it handily undercuts the prices of its premium-compact rivals while delivering a convincingly upscale driving experience." -- Consumer Guide